filswan/multi-chain-storage/README.md

 ## Configuration

 ### config.toml
-- **admin_wallet_on_polygon**: The wallet address used to execute contract methods on the polygon network and pay for gas
-- **swan_payment_address_on_polygon**: The contract address of the swan payment gateway, used for lock and unlock user fees on polygon
+- **admin_wallet_on_polygon**: The wallet address used to execute contract methods on the polygon network, pay for gas, lock and unlock user fees on polygon
 - **file_coin_wallet**: The wallet address of the user's paying for storage file to the filecoin network
 #### [lotus]
 - **client_api_url**:  Url of lotus client web api, such as: `http://[ip]:[port]/rpc/v0`, generally the `[port]` is `1234`.
 See [Lotus API](https://docs.filecoin.io/reference/lotus-api/#features)